[QODBC-Desktop] QODBC and Microsoft Excel

 Before using MS Excel application, please make sure you have installed MS Office Component named "Microsoft Query".
 About MS Query, please refer to Microsoft Office with MS Query and QODBC for more.

-Before starting, please make use you have 32-bit version of MS Excel:
+Before starting, please make use you have the 32-bit version of MS Excel:

 First, please select the "Data" tab, Navigate to "From Other Sources"->"From Microsoft Query"